 The Potomac, Montana station reported a low temp of -29°F Sunday morning.
 This is the lowest temperature measured at an official climate site anywhere in the U.S. so early in the season in any year.

 The evidence of a Grand Solar Minimum is starting to pile up.
-If you are interested in such things, we’ll be discussing this in the coming weeks and months in my group Christian Women Seeking Truth.
 If this Grand Solar Minimum follows those of the past, the 2020s (and beyond) are going to be a very difficult time not just in the USA, but world-wide.
 Most people are completely unaware.

 Being Self-Employed and the Living Simply